It is common for many companies and small businesses to use royalty-free music and ringtones in their switchboards or call centres.

 My company is a start-up and we have no budget for ringtones on hold… Is it possible to use music or ringtones on hold for free?

 In that case, it is also possible to acquire royalty-free music for free, on portals such as Free Music Archive or Incompetech.
-The problem?

 Normally such songs have a specific ‘Creative Commons’ licence, which is for non-commercial use only.